 eBay is the world's largest online marketplace, and it's easy to see why.
 The listing process is straightforward, and there are millions of buyers searching for items every day.
 Whether you're looking to sell a new item or something you no longer need, eBay makes it easy to get started.
 Simply create a listing, add pictures and a description, and set your price.
 You can also choose to ship the item or offer local pickup.
 With eBay, it's easy to reach a global audience and sell just about anything.

 If you're selling products online, you need to factor in the selling fees charged by the platform you're using.
 For example, eBay's selling fees are higher than Amazon's.
-This means that you'll need to take this into account when setting your prices and calculating your profit margins.
+This means that you'll need to take this into account when setting your prices and the eBay calculator can help you calculate your profit margins.
 Of course, there are other factors to consider as well, such as the cost of goods sold and shipping fees.
 However, if you're selling on multiple platforms, it's important to compare the fees and charges so that you can price your products accordingly.
 Otherwise, you may find that you're not making as much profit as you could be.

 Though eBay has been a trusted website for years, recent changes have led to less buyer trust.
 Because anyone can now sell on eBay, buyers may be less trusting of sellers than they would be on Amazon.
 In addition, eBay's new policy of buyers being responsible for return shipping costs has led to less satisfaction with purchases.
 As a result, many buyers are now turning to Amazon for their online shopping needs.
 Though it may take some time for eBay to regain its reputation as a trusted website, it is clear that the changes have had an impact on buyer trust.